Caytonia: Description

+It was once thought to be an ancestor of the flowering plants, but after its method of pollination was identified, it was re-assigned as a gymnosperm.

 Whole plant reconstructions

 Different organs attributed to the same original plant can be reconstructed from co-occurrence at the same locality and from similarities in the stomatal apparatus and other anatomical peculiarities of fossilized cuticles.